katherinechin/TVCR/README.md

 ### Team 1: CS680 Spring 2020

 ## Overview
 Utilizing smartphones’ NFC readers, **The Virtual Card Reader (TVCR)** collects data from identification cards embedded with NFC tags, and the data is populated into a contacts list.
 Our goal is to provide a simple, efficient way for professionals to exchange contact information.
 Examples of embedded identification cards are business cards and student identification cards.
-An interactive prototype of the app can be found [here](https://bit.ly/2PHaLrw).

 ## Flow